How to Build HIPAA Compliant Mobile App? Explore Top Healthcare Laws & Regulations Apply to Your Healthcare App in the USA

 Healthcare apps are always surrounded by cyber criminals – there is no doubt about it.

-Thus, it is important to perform a risk assessment on a regular basis in order to identify and fulfill the security gaps in your app.
+Thus, it is important to perform a risk assessment regularly to identify and fulfill the security gaps in your app.

 This approach adds an extra layer of security to your app and enables you to avoid data breaches and hefty fines from the federal government.